 IKEA’s Markus chair has been around for a long time, and is a well-liked option for many folks who want one of the best office chairs around without having to break the bank (some of the seats out there can take a truly exacting toll on your wallet).

 You don’t get much in the way of adjustments with the Markus, at least not compared to the fancier ergonomic chairs around, but this is a sturdy seat which offers a comfortable upright sitting position, with a long back and integrated headrest.
 Furthermore, the back is made of a mesh material to let the air through and provide better breathability, which is always good for those longer sitting sessions.

 You can adjust the Markus for height, tilt, and the back can be locked in place, or it can be reclined.
 So there’s a decent amount of adjustability, and overall, this is a solid chair which is well-made for the money.
-An unexpected bonus in this price bracket is that this IKEA product comes with an impressive 10-year guarantee, and that helps the Markus claim the top spot in this list of best office chairs.
+An unexpected bonus in this price bracket is that this IKEA product comes with an impressive 10-year guarantee.

 7. Humanscale Diffrient World

 Another one from Humanscale, this is a lightweight and minimalist task chair which is designed to use the laws of physics and user’s bodyweight to adapt itself to the correct position for good posture.
-Diffrient World is a more affordable option than the Freedom chair which we covered above, and you can order it from WellWorking in the UK, or direct from Humanscale in the US.
+Diffrient World is a slightly more affordable option than the Freedom chair which we covered above, and you can order it direct from Humanscale.